sjackman/uniqtag-paper/README.md

-cryptographic hash were used to identify a gene, the same gene in two assemblies with identical content would be assigned identical identifiers, but by design a slight change in the sequence, such as a single-character substitution, would result in a completely different digest and identifier.
+cryptographic hash were used to identify a gene, the same gene in two assemblies with identical content would be assigned identical identifiers, but by design a slight change in the sequence, such as a single-character substitution, would result in a completely different digest and unique identifier.

 A cryptographic hash function is designed so that small changes in the message, even a single bit change, results in large changes to the message digest: